 Pretend to be your own customer and “secret shop” yourself.

 These are things that could cost you credibility, customers, or conversions.

 Go through and write down all your assets according to channel.
 As you do, you’ll find things that are broken and need fixing.

 - What email marketing are you using?
 Mail chimp?
 Another?
 Send yourself all your email campaigns.
 Here’s where you’ll find broken links that can cost you credibility, customers, and conversions.

 - Do you purchase online advertising?
 Google Adwords?
 Facebook Ads?

 - How’s your website?
 Look through it.
 Click on links.
 Do they all work?
 Do they all load easily?
 Can you look at each page easily on your phone?

 - What social media platforms do you use?
 Do you post regularly?
 Do you engage with followers?
 Do your social posts actually link to your website?
 Are your social platforms consistent in style, logo, and image with your website?
-For help with this, use our Social Integration Quiz.
-It takes about 5 minutes and can help you get real about how well your social media are integrated with your website.

 After you’ve gone through this process, you’ll find many items not quite right or broken.
 That’s your list of things to fix in the next 3 to 6 months.
 Prioritize them according to digital triage principles: